DenizParlak/hayat/README.md

 ## Logging and Monitoring
 - Ensure that sinks are configured for all Log entries.
+- Ensure that object versioning is enabled on log-buckets.

 ## Networking
 - Ensure the default network does not exist in a project.